Call Date: 2017

 She has a particular enthusiasm for utilising European and human rights law to advance her client’s case and was recently awarded a Phoenicia Scholarship by the Bar European Group.

-She recently settled a Defence for an employer, an NHS Trust, in a Data Protection, Misuse of Private Information & Breach of Confidence Matter.
+Instructed to settle a Defence for an employer, an NHS Trust, in a Data Protection, Misuse of Private Information & Breach of Confidence Matter.
 [DPA 1998, Misuse of Private Information, Breach of Confidence].

 PROFESSIONAL DISCIPLINE & REGULATORY